-At March 31, 2015, the Company had cash and cash equivalents of approximately \$4.9 million which represents a decrease from December 31, 2014 of approximately \$1.6 million.
+At September 30, 2015, the Company had cash and cash equivalents of approximately \$2.2 million which represents a decrease from December 31, 2014 of approximately \$4.2 million.
 The net decrease was due to cash used by operations as more fully described in the "Operating Activities" section below.

-2015 Change 2014 Cash and cash equivalents \$ 4,880,184 \$ (1,558,963) \$ 6,439,147
+2015 Change 2014 Cash and cash equivalents \$ 2,247,090 \$ (4,192,057) \$ 6,439,147

-As of March 31, 2015, the Company had financial resources including cash, cash equivalents and marketable securities totaling approximately \$5.1 million, Brisas Project related equipment which is subject to disposal with an estimated fair value of approximately \$12.4 million (See Note 7 to the consolidated financial statements) and short-term financial obligations including convertible notes and interest notes of \$40.6 million face value and accounts payable and accrued expenses of approximately \$3.9 million.
-Included in accounts payable is approximately \$2.9 million which represents legal fees deferred during the arbitration but now payable as a result of the Award.
-In addition, the Company is obligated to pay contingent legal fees of approximately \$1.7 million due upon the collection of the Award.
-As of the date of this report, the Company had approximately \$4.5 million in cash and investments, which are held primarily in U.S. dollar denominated accounts.
+As of September 30, 2015, the Company had financial resources including cash, cash equivalents and marketable securities totaling approximately \$2.4 million, Brisas Project related equipment with an estimated fair value of approximately \$12.2 million (See Note 8 to the consolidated financial statements) and short-term financial obligations including convertible notes and interest notes of \$42.9 million face value and accounts payable and accrued expenses of approximately \$3.9 million.
+Included in accounts payable is approximately \$2.5 million which represents legal fees deferred during the arbitration but now payable as a result of the Award.
+In addition, the Company is obligated to pay contingent legal fees of approximately \$1.8 million due upon the collection of the Award.
+As of the date of this report, the Company had approximately \$1.6 million in cash and investments, which are held primarily in U.S. dollar denominated accounts.

-The Company has no revenue producing operations at this time and its working capital position, cash burn rate and debt maturity schedule will require the Company to seek additional sources of funding to ensure the Company's ability to continue its activities in the normal course.
-To address its longer-term funding requirements, primarily the convertible notes due in December 2015, the Company is continuing its efforts to dispose of the remaining Brisas Project related assets and pursue a timely and successful collection of the Arbitral Award and sale of the Brisas Project Technical Mining Data.
-The Company may also initiate other debt and equity funding alternatives that may be available.
+The Company has no revenue producing operations at this time and its working capital position, cash burn rate and debt maturity schedule requires the Company to seek additional sources of funding to ensure the Company's ability to continue its activities in the normal course.
+To address its funding requirements in addition to its convertible notes due in December 2015 (see Financing Activities and Note 12 to the consolidated financial statements), the Company is continuing its efforts to dispose of the remaining Brisas Project related assets and pursue a timely and successful collection of the Arbitral Award and sale of the Brisas Project Technical Mining Data.